 Couples like Fran and Tony are longing for a deeper connection.
 They need to remember how to connect (Practice 2—Appreciations), and they need to learn new communication skills.

-Fran and Tony’s story continues in Answer Number 4.
+Fran and Tony’s story continues in the Three Communication Skills Every Couple Needs.
 They do bring back a powerful emotional intimacy into their relationship, because they learn the Ten Practices, and they practice them.
 They live in my small town, and it is a pleasure to see them at the local market.

 Learn more about how my Ten Practices can help you restore intimacy and communication in your relationship.